dwightjack/vue-types/docs/advanced/extending-vue-types.md

 ## Typescript

 When used in a TypeScript project, validators added via `.extend()` might fail type checking.

-In order to instruct TypeScript about your custom validators you can use the following pattern:
+To instruct TypeScript about your custom validators you can use the following pattern:

-- First create a module to host your extended VueTypes object:
+**1. First create a module to host your extended VueTypes object:**

 ```ts
 // prop-types.ts